naragurgel/serenity_oils_aroma/README.md

 explain why you chose not to resolve it.
 Again, do this in gitHub and provide a link to the defects you are not closing and ensure they have a comment in them.

-# E-commerce Business Model
-🚨**Required**

-In this section discuss your business model, how you use  SEO to get users to your site and how you hope to generate more traffic and get sponsors to back link to your site.

 ## Facebook Business Page

 ![Facebook](https://github.com/naragurgel/serenity_oils_aroma/assets/112726044/3ac96776-2442-457e-915b-4df79c3311d9)